-Source: U. S. Consumer Product Safety Commission: National Electronic Injury Surveillance System (NEISS).
+Source: U.S. Consumer Product Safety Commission: National Electronic Injury Surveillance System (NEISS).

 Figure 2 plots the percent of the estimated number of ED-treated submersion injuries as a function of the victim's age.
-Children younger than 1 year of age accounted for 2 percent of the estimated pool- or spa-related submersion injuries.
+Children younger than 1 year old accounted for 2 percent of the estimated pool- or spa-related submersion injuries.
 Children between the ages of 1 and 3 years (12 to 47 months) comprised approximately 64 percent of the estimated number of children treated for pool- or spa-related submersion injuries.
-An additional 11 percent of the estimated childhood pool- or spa-related submersion injuries occurred in children 4 years of age (48 to 59 months).
-Children ages 5 to 9 and 10 to 14 accounted for 17 and 5 percent, respectively, of the estimated ED-treated pool or spa related submersion injuries.
+An additional 12 percent of the estimated childhood pool- or spa-related submersion injuries occurred to children 4 years old (48 to 59 months).
+Children ages 5 to 9 and 10 to 14 accounted for 16 and 6 percent, respectively, of the estimated ED-treated pool or spa related submersion injuries.